 Girls:

-Girls make use of the surrounding Cullybackey area for Power Walking activities whilst also taking part in Health and Fitness activities within school.
+Girls also make use of the surrounding Cullybackey area for Power Walking activities whilst also taking part in Health and Fitness activities within school.

 Year 11